 These are helpful tips that will remind you of the most common deductions and overlooked information.

 We at Ace Tax and Realty would like to remind you that there is a new option to have your refund direct deposited in up to three different banks or financial institutions.
-Taxpayers can use the direct deposit line on the Form 1040 to specify a deposit to one institution.
-For more than one financial institution, taxpayers should use new Form 8888, Direct Deposit of Refund to More Than One Account.
+Taxpayers can use the direct deposit line on the 1040 Form to specify a deposit to one institution.
+For more than one financial institution, taxpayers should use the new 8888 Form: Direct Deposit of Refund to More Than One Account.

 CHANGES FOR CHARITABLE CONTRIBUTIONS

 We at Ace Tax and Realty would like to remind you that the IRS has imposed stricter standards for the quality of some items donated to charities.
-Ace Tax and Realty reminds you that no deduction is allowed for most clothing and household items unless the donated property is in good condition or better.
+Ace Tax and Realty reminds you that deductions are NOT allowed for most clothing and household items, unless the donated property is in good condition or better.
 The rule does not apply to any contribution of a single item for which a deduction of more than $500 is claimed if the taxpayer includes a qualified appraisal with the return.
-Monetary charitable contributions will be disallowed for any monetary contributions unless the donor written records.
-Pleae keep receipts and or checks.
+Monetary charitable contributions will be disallowed for any monetary contributions unless the donor supplies written records.
+Please keep receipts and or checks.